 \section{Abstract}

-We prove that the Krull-Remak-Schmidt-Azumaya unique decomposition theorem holds in idempotent complete additive categories with enough compact objects.
+We prove a version of the Krull-Remak-Schmidt-Azumaya unique decomposition theorem in idempotent complete additive categories.
 In particular, this result applies to compactly generated triangulated categories.
 In addition, we provide an example of an object with the finite exchange property that does not have the exchange property.